Infrastructure and Energy Efficiency in Bosnia and Herzegovina

 The extensive reconstruction and optimisation of the outdated water distribution network will include the replacement or overhaul of ageing pipelines, pumping stations, and wells.
 By the project's completion, 1,119 kilometres of the water distribution network will have been reconstructed, significantly reducing the current 70% water loss rate and connecting about 4,000 new households to the network.

 EU Ambassador Luigi Soreca emphasised the EU's commitment: “By improving energy efficiency in public facilities and ensuring reliable access to clean water, we are helping communities live healthier, more sustainable lives.
 This is a tangible sign of the EU’s commitment to Bosnia and Herzegovina’s European path.
-The European Union is continuing its long-standing support for improving infrastructure in Bosnia and Herzegovina for the good of the country’s citizens.
+The European Union is continuing its long-standing support for improving infrastructure for the good of the country’s citizens.
 The European Union is not only the largest donor in Bosnia and Herzegovina but also its most reliable partner.
 Through initiatives like these, we are working hand in hand with institutions at all levels to improve everyday life, create jobs, and support the transition toward a green, modern, and integrated economy.
 Our vision is clear: a stable and prosperous Bosnia and Herzegovina with a future in the European Union.”

 Elena Gordeeva highlighted the importance of this project: “Helping to improve the water supply is an important part of our work in Bosnia and Herzegovina.
 We are grateful to the EU for co-financing this investment, which will help Sarajevo Canton solve one of its most urgent problems.”

-These investments are part of the broader Western Balkans Investment Framework.
-The WBIF is the main vehicle for the implementation of the Economic and Investment Plan for the Western Balkans 2021-2027 which directly contributes to Global Gateway - the European strategy to boost smart, clean and secure connections in digital, energy and transport sectors, and to strengthen health, education and research systems across the world.
-Global Gateway is fully aligned with the UN’s Agenda 2030 and its Sustainable Development Goals, as well as the Paris Agreement.
-The initiative aims to mobilise up to €300 billion in investments worldwide.
-Through a 'Team Europe approach', Global Gateway will bring together the EU, its Member States and their financial and development institutions to mobilise the private sector to leverage investments for a transformational impact.
+The Western Balkans Investment Framework (WBIF) contributes directly to Global Gateway, the EU’s strategy to boost smart, clean and secure connections in digital, energy and transport, while strengthening health, education and research systems worldwide.
+Global Gateway aims to mobilise up to €300 billion worldwide in investments through a Team Europe approach, bringing together the EU, its Member States and financial institutions to leverage investments for a transformational impact.